 LOCATION The city of Leuven, Belgium, with a population of about 90,000 boasts a prestigious university that dates from the Middle Ages and a magnificent late Gothic city hall.
 Major industries are brewing, metal working, shoe manufacturing, and electrical apparatus.
 Situated in the center of Belgium, you can reach the Netherlands, Luxembourg, Germany, or France in about 1 1/2 hours by train.
 You can also travel to the North Sea coast in the same amount of time and cross into England by Hovercraft or you may use the “Chunnel” which will take you from Brussels to London in 3 1/4 hours.
 Paris lies nearby, too, within 1 1/2 hours on the TGV.

 The four-week program is held at the Leuven Institute for Ireland in Europe (a.k.a. the "Irish College" in Leuven, Belgium) located in the center of Leuven.
 This facility provides the group’s living accommodations, classrooms, and dining room, among other support services.

 TRAVEL & ACCOMODATIONS

-Students will depart on Thursday, May 14, 2015 (arriving in Belgium on Friday, May 15th) and return on Saturday, June 7, 2014.
+Students will depart on Thursday, May 14, 2015 (arriving in Belgium on Friday, May 15th) and return on Friday, June 12, 2015.
 Students will be responsible to make and pay for their own travel arrangements.
 We will notify students of the professors’ travel plans and highly recommend they make their travel plans to correspond with the professors.

 To provide maximum flexibility, the program fee includes a four-day meal plan (Sunday evening through Thursday lunch) at the Irish College.
 Other meals are the student’s responsibility.